noorudd-in/HabiTech/README.md

 - [x] Show/Hide duedate, priority, type by default on goals.
 - [x] Implement smart suggestions whenever user creates a habit, goal, plan or tag.
 - [ ] Import goal or habit to plan.
-- [ ] Copy existing goal/habit/plan and create new one.
+- [x] Copy existing goal/habit/plan and create new one.
 - [x] Automatically transfer goals from monthly to weekly, quarterly to monthly and so on based on duedate.
 - [x] Allow users to select the by default view from settings (such as group by goals, show subtasks or not, show planner first or goals first and more!).
 - [x] Allow users to set different theme colors.
 - [x] Allow users to set different background/fonts.
+- [x] Allow users to reset app / delete data.
+- [x] Allow users to export all plans, habits, goals data to local.
-- [ ] Allow users to print/export/share the habits/goals/plans list.
+- [x] Allow users to import all plans, habits, goals data from remote file.
+- [x] Allow users to export and import settings of an app OR Enable transfer of settings.
 - [x] Allow users to reset app / delete data.
 - [ ] Page for `How to use app`
 - [x] Allow users to import and export data.